 Mounting Options

-A magnetic antenna (or mag mount) is an alternative option for temporary antenna placement or when drilling a hole is not feasible.
+A magnetic antenna (mag mount) is an alternative option for temporary antenna placement, when drilling a hole is not feasible.
 Magnetic mount bases, integrated with the antenna or sold as an accessory, are easy to remove or reposition.
-A word of caution – some magnetic mounts have a low wind load rating and can detach at speeds over 60 MPH.
+Be aware.
+Some magnetic mounts have a low wind load rating and can detach at speeds over 60 MPH.
 Check the wind load specification before selecting a magnetic mountable antenna.

 Ground Plane

-For optimum performance, it is recommended that the antenna be mounted on a conductive (metal) panel.
-Ground-independent antennas are designed with a ground plane and may be installed on a metal or non-conductive panel and will achieve acceptable performance for all the antenna functions.
-Monopole antennas must be fitted on a conductive ground plane, and the recommended size is ½ wavelength diameter at the lowest frequency of operation.
-A fabricated ground plate like the PTA0587 is adhered to the non-conductive panel, and the antenna’s earthing washer makes low-resistance electrical contact.
+For optimum performance, it is recommended the antenna be mounted on a conductive (metal) panel.
+Ground-independent antennas are designed with a ground plane.
+They may be installed on a metal or non-conductive panel and will achieve acceptable performance for all the antenna functions.
+Monopole antennas must be fitted on a conductive ground plane.
+The recommended size is ½ wavelength diameter at the lowest frequency of operation.
+A fabricated ground plate like the PTA0587 is adhered to the non-conductive panel.
+The antenna’s earthing washer makes low-resistance electrical contact.

 Environmental Considerations